 We know that your crypto investment is viewed as an asset by most tax authorities around the world.

-When that asset changes hands - either by sale, swap or as a gift - this event is what's known as a disposal.
+When that asset changes hands - this event is what's known as a disposal.
 If there is a profit at the point of disposal, the profit can be taxed as a capital gain.
-Before you can arrive at a profit, you need to know what your Cost Basis was - in essence what the cost of the crypto asset was.
+When it comes to crypto, disposals include:

 A capital gain is the profit or loss you make from trading or selling any asset, including crypto: